microsoft/api-guidelines/azure/Guidelines.md

 :no_entry: **DO NOT** include a `result` property in the status monitor for a long-running operation that is not a POST action-type long-running operation.

-:white_check_mark: **DO** retain the status monitor resource for some documented period of time (at least 24 hours) after the operation completes.
+:white_check_mark: **DO** retain the status monitor resource for some publicly documented period of time (at least 24 hours) after the operation completes.

 ### Bring your own Storage
 When implementing your service, it is very common to store and retrieve data and files.
 When you encounter this scenario, avoid implementing your own storage strategy and instead use Azure Bring Your Own Storage (BYOS).
 BYOS provides significant benefits to service implementors, e.g. security, an aggressively optimized frontend, uptime, etc.